lakshyatyagi24/documentation/README.md

     - Prerequisites
     - Content (Content that the doc article is about)

-## Branch ettiquette
+## Forking ettiquette

-- All new changes MUST be put on a branch with a specific name.
+- All new changes MUST be put on a fork with a specific name.
     - Good ettiquette: “Google Home update”
     - Bad etiquette: “new article”
 - All new branches must create pull requests to the `dev` environment